 If what you’re using does not have a curve, angle it slightly towards the navel, or move it around until you or your partner can feel it on the prostate.
 If you’re using fingers, curve them in a “come-hither” shape and feel around until you find a plump, ridged bulge with a distinctly different texture than the rest of the rectum.
 That’s the prostate!
 You found it.
 Great job.

 From here, do whatever feels good!
+You can either use your fingers or a prostate toy to get you going.
 Some folks respond to a thrusting, in-and-out motion where something slips back and forth across the prostate but doesn’t necessarily target it.
 This method is best for people who either don’t like direct prostate pressure, or who just enjoy the feeling of anal penetration in general.

 Because each person is different, there are an infinite amount of answers to this question.
 Many men say that prostate pleasure feels like the beginning of an orgasm; like when the sensation is just beginning to climax and they hit a point of no return.
 However, with prostate orgasms, this sensation tends to be much more long-lasting, expansive, and full-body.
 Since prostate orgasms can occur in the absence of ejaculation, many people find they can make this sensation last as long as they want.

 Much like the quality of orgasm differs between clitoris and G-spot, the quality of orgasm differs between the penis and prostate.
 It doesn’t feel like a penile orgasm (although it may be accompanied by one.)
 Rather, it’s its own, unique sensation that can be really exciting to discover.
 Many folks find it empowering to know that they’re able to experience orgasm from more than one erogenous zone, and it can be liberating to have the weight of your sexual expression dispersed across body parts other than the penis.